vinworlddev/vinworlddev/README.md

 # 👋 Hi, I'm Osueke Vincent (a.k.a vinworld)

-🎯 A passionate **Full-stack Web & Mobile Developer** from Nigeria 🇳🇬
+🎯 A passionate **Full-stack Web & Mobile App Developer** from Nigeria 🇳🇬
 I love building real-world apps using modern tools, clean code, and scalable architectures.

 ---